 Looking for a unique wedding theme?
 Why not to get inspired by the most powerful, influential classical empire that existed from 750 BC until almost 450 AD, the ancient Rome.
 Romans influenced many aspects of our modern society, from architecture, religion, democracy and even weddings.
 Yes, you read it right, weddings!
 So many customs that the Romans used have carried down to today.
 From the engagement parties to the wedding cake, special dress for the bride and veil, Romans had it all.
 The bride was also like today picked up and carried into her new family’s house by her husband, cute right?

-Shop our newest collection of wedding dresses.
-Find the perfect dresses today.
+Browse our newest collection of wedding dresses, and find the perfect one for your big day!

 Today, we will be talking about the Roman weddings and customs, and how they influenced today’s weddings.
 But that’s not all, we will be also helping you with planning your Roman themed wedding.
 From the wedding cake, to the venue, to the decorations and bridal dress, we covered it all!